darapheaktin/darapheaktin.github.io/content/research/_index.md

 # Job Market Paper

-## On the Joint Optimal Design of Taxes and Child-Related Transfers
+## On the Joint Optimal Design of Taxes and Child Benefits

 **Author**: Darapheak Tin
 <!--